controlplaneio/simulator/docs/2023-cncf-ctf-walkthroughs/build-a-backdoor/README.md

 networkpolicy.networking.k8s.io/ii-prod-mgmt-np configured
 ```

 > Note: For more information about network policies, please see the official documentation [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
-There is also an excellent resource here [Network Policy Recipes](https://github.com/ahmetb/kubernetes-network-policy-recipes) which has examples of how to configure network policies.
+There is also an excellent resource here: [Network Policy Recipes](https://github.com/ahmetb/kubernetes-network-policy-recipes) which has examples of how to configure network policies.

 Next on our list is the service, so let's inspect it and see what needs to be changed.